mne-tools/mne-bids/CONTRIBUTING.md

 For a development environment we recommend that you perform the installation in a dedicated Python environment, for example using `conda`.
-Afterwards a few additional steps need to be performed.
+Afterwards, a few additional steps need to be performed.
 For all of the steps below we assume that you work in your dedicated `mne-bids` Python environment.